Interstate 93: Massachusetts plans

 Since 1996, the Massachusetts Highway Department (MassHighway) has studied rebuilding the interchange of I-93 and I-95 in Woburn along the border with Stoneham and Reading.
 The project was expected to start in early 2017 and cost $267 million but continued community opposition has postponed the project indefinitely.
-A project to upgrade the I-93/I-95 interchange in Canton is proposed.
+A project to upgrade the interchange of I-93 and I-95 in Canton is also proposed.

-An additional 2010 proposal to upgrade Route 24, running southwards from I-93's exit 4 to I-195 near Fall River, has also been put off due to studies showing the cost of the project being very high.
+An additional 2010 proposal to upgrade Route 24, running southwards from I-93 exit 4 in Randolph to I-195 near Fall River, has also been put off due to studies showing the cost of the project being very high.

 MassDOT and its predecessor MassHighway have planned on widening I-93 to a uniform four travel lanes in both directions from the lane drop near exit 35 (formerly 41) in Wilmington to the New Hampshire border since the beginning of the 2000s.
 The first section of widening will be done as part of the I-93 Tri-Town Interchange Project.
 The project will construct a new interchange in Wilmington.
 I-93 will be widened from three to four lanes in each direction from exit 35 (formerly 41) to I-495, a distance of approximately 5 mi, as the first phase in widening I-93 from exit 35 (formerly 41) to the New Hampshire state line.
 Early estimates of the entire project place the cost at $567 million.

 New Hampshire plans

 Initial plans to widen I-93 to a uniform four travel lanes in both directions from Salem to Manchester beginning in 2008 were put on hold due to a lawsuit designed to force the New Hampshire Department of Transportation (NHDOT) to update the plans to include other transportation options.
-Under orders from the US District Court, NHDOT and the US Department of Transportation (USDOT) must provide an updated environmental review.
+Under orders from the US District Court, NHDOT and the US Department of Transportation (USDOT) were required to provide an updated environmental review.
 The Conservation Law Foundation (CLF) filed a lawsuit in February 2006, hoping to force any expansion plans in the area to include the restoration of commuter rail service between Manchester and Boston.
 Despite the suit, the exit 1 interchange construction was allowed to undergo upgrading and expansion; other associated projects related to the widening, chiefly around exits 3 and 5, were also eventually allowed to proceed.
 The whole set of projects were eventually allowed to move forward following an agreement between the state and the CLF that removed the group's opposition to construction which does not pose a threat to the environment.